It can be one of your most distressing and embarrassing concerns if you have a spinal cord injury: how can I manage the loss of control over my bowel?

 You’re likely to have lost sensation and control of when your bowels will empty, and you might also be prone to constipation.
 This is due to interruption of the nerve pathway between the brain and muscles in your rectum and anus.

 So you need a plan and routine for how you’ll manage your bowel movements.
 This can help you feel more confident and ease your concerns.

-— Go to the bladder and bowel community website for information on bowel-related problems
+You can also visit the bladder and bowel community website for information on bowel-related problems.